abonzini/ODLBoardGame/CardResources/CardData/readme.md

 - ```FIND_ENTITIES``` Is a task that finds all valid entities to be targeted for an effect.
 All of these entities will become references for subsequent effects.
-For example, skills that deal damage to an unit, or to the enemy hero, or destroy all buildings, etc.
-These targets are found by using ```FIND_ENTITIES``` and setting a bunch  of search criteria.
-If you want to change the reference of the search, you may need to do a ```SELECT_ENTITY``` call first, for example in an effect like *"When a card is played, all of that player's Units receive 1 damage"*, where the reference is not necesarily the same in every trigger.

     Parameters:
-    - ```EffectLocation``` where to search for the entity in question
-    - ```TargetPlayer``` serves as a filter where you only get the entities of the player owner in question
+    - ```TargetPlayer``` serves as a filter where you only get the entities of the player owner in question (w.r.t. the card effect)
     - ```TargetType``` the type of entities that can be targeted
     - ```SearchCriterion``` determines which target(s) can be found as valid targets.
 Some search criterions use a value $n$ as an input
     - The ```Input``` is used alongside some ```SearchCriterion``` cases as the value $n$.
 Negative values imply the search is done in reverse order

-    This may seem convoluted but it's a robust way to target arbitrary combination of target conditions.
     Keep in mind that, no matter the ```EffectLocation```, the order of valid targets will be: ***[PLAYER]->[LOCATION]->[PLAYER]*** where which player is first is determined by the sign of $n$.
-    When looking for entities on a lane, the system traverses the lane in order determined by $n$ sign.
     In case of multiple entities in the same position, the unit that was played first is targeted first.

+- ```ADD_LOCATION_REFERENCE``` Is a task that finds one or more target locations for future operations.
+These can be used in subsequent effects like "search units" or "summon units".

+    Parameters:
+    - ```EffectLocation``` what location to add.
+Keep in mind some absolute locations (such as "Forest" or "Play Target") will add a single location, but locations relative to entities such as "Current Tile" will add one for each entity in the Reference Entities list.

-- ```SUMMON_UNIT``` Summons a unit in a desired lane or set of lanes.
+- ```SUMMON_UNIT``` Summons a unit in place(s) defined by the Location References.
 Multiple units may be summoned if there's multiple references.
-This allows crazy effects like *"When a unit dies, play a skeleton in the opponent's side"* or "Play a shadow demon for every unit the opponent has in the same lane".

     Parameters:
-    - ```TargetPlayer``` is the player who will own the unit (relative to reference entity)
+    - ```TargetPlayer``` is the player who will own the unit (relative to card effect)
-    - ```EffectLocation``` is the location where the card(s) will be summoned w.r.t. to each reference on the reference list
     - ```Input``` will contain the card number of the unit summoned

 - ```MODIFIER``` A mathematical operation, where an Output is changed, using the Input and an operation.